thejaxonhill/stableui/README.md

 * [Material UI](https://mui.com/) - Components, Theming

 ## Authentication
 This project uses OAuth configured through [NextAuth.js](https://next-auth.js.org/).
-You will need to do one of two things before running server:
+You will need to do one of two things before running the server:
 1. Set up an OAuth provider (Recommended)
 2. Remove authentication code

 ### Set up an OAuth provider

-Below is snippet of [app/auth/[...nextauth]/route.ts](https://github.com/thejaxonhill/stableui/blob/main/app/api/auth/%5B...nextauth%5D/route.ts), which has two providers.
-(This project currently uses Google or Discord and plans to add more).
+Below is a snippet of [app/auth/[...nextauth]/route.ts](https://github.com/thejaxonhill/stableui/blob/main/app/api/auth/%5B...nextauth%5D/route.ts), which has two providers.
+(This project currently uses Google and Discord and plans to add more)

 ```code
 import NextAuth from "next-auth";